rafgraph/detect-passive-events/README.md

 ### Or use the script directly in the browser

 Optionally, instead using `npm install` you can the load the script directly in the browser.
-A minified UMD version is available for this use.
+A minified UMD version is available for this purpose.

 ```html
 <script src="https://unpkg.com/detect-passive-events/dist/detect-passive-events.umd.min.js"></script>